Sublime Noise: Musical Culture and the Modernist Writer (Johns Hopkins University Press; Fall 2014)

 SELECTED PRESENTATIONS, SEMINARS, ETC.

 “Nuclear Family Portrait: Humphrey Jennings, the Pattern Group, and the Festival of Britain.”
-Conference paper to be presented at the Modernist Studies Association (Columbus, OH), for a panel entitled “Infrastructure on Exhibition: Modernism and Visual Culture.”
+Conference paper at the Modernist Studies Association (Columbus, OH), for a panel entitled “Infrastructure on Exhibition: Modernism and Visual Culture.”

 “Cruel Modernisms.”
 Seminar led at the Modernist Studies Association (Pasadena, CA), November 2016.